 What does it mean if my dog uses both paws equally?

 Dogs that show no clear preference are classified as ambilateral.
 Research suggests ambilateral dogs may respond more strongly to stressful stimuli compared to dogs with a strong paw preference.
-Individual variation is considerable, and a lack of paw preference alone doesn't indicate a problem.
+Individual variation is considerable, and a lack of paw preference alone does not indicate a problem.

 Are most dogs right-pawed or left-pawed?